OpenLiberty/cloud-hosted-guides/instructions/cloud-hosted-draft-guide-development-1/instructions.md

 The **withAppContextRoot(String)** method indicates the base path of the application.
 The app context root is the portion of the URL after the hostname and port.
 In this case, the application is deployed at the **http://localhost:9080/guide-microshed-testing** URL, so the app context root is **/guide-microshed-testing**.

-# Configuring the MicroProfile Reactive Messaging connectors for Kafka

 Open another command-line session by selecting **Terminal** > **New Terminal** from the menu of the IDE.